 The property market in France, despite continued political instability, has been enjoying a strong and steady growth pre-pandemic.
 Buoyed by low mortgage rates and an insatiable appetite for prime French property, the market has strong appeal for domestic and international buyers alike.

 France’s Property Market in 2019

 After 3 years of exceptional trading on the French property market, 2019 continued to exceed expectations.
 This continued success was largely driven by the res-sale and old property market.
 The number of transactions that occurred last year has broken records.
 By the end of 2019, the number of sales crossed 1 million units – an increase of 11.4% from 2018 levels.

 France’s political environment, from the outside, does not seem like the perfect context for a buoyant and growing property market.
-However, despite the political uncertainty over tax issues and the ‘yellow vests’ movements, the market continues to rise, rather than decline.
+However, despite the political uncertainty over tax issues and the ‘yellow vests’ movements, the market continued to rise, rather than decline.

 French Buyers Benefit From Increased Purchasing Power

 The property market frenzy has been, in large part, triggered by low mortgage rates, allowing buyer confidence in purchasing.